steveschnepp/blog.pwkf.org/_posts/2022-10-16-usb-c-explained.md

 ### USB-C flaw for USB2 upgraded devices : missing orientation pulldowns

-Therefore, some USB-C *upgraded* devices missed that.
+Therefore, some USB-C *upgraded from a USB2.0 micro-B* devices missed that.
 And they don't have those pulldown resistors.

 ![CH340G-Module-TYPE-C.jpg](../../../assets/images/CH340G-Module-TYPE-C.jpg)

-And then it magically doesn't work, as USB-C aren't using voltage sensing on the D+/D- anymore to detect something is connected, but those CC lines.
+And then it does not work, as the USB-C host isn't using voltage sensing on the D+/D- anymore to detect something is connected, but those CC lines.
 Even more, as the strength of those pulldowns signals the voltage needed on VBUS, without something on those CC lines, you will not even have any power in VBUS.

-If you use a USB-A to USB-C cable, it works perfectly fine, as the USB-A host cannot leverage the CC1 and CC2 lines, therefore relies on D+/D- detection.
+So, if one tests with a USB-A to USB-C cable, it works perfectly fine.
+This is because as the USB-A host cannot leverage the CC1 and CC2 lines, therefore relies on D+/D- detection.
+And I fear that most of the (cheap) devices manufacturer won't even think about testing otherwise.

-But using a native USB-C cable does't even power the device.
+Using a native USB-C cable does not even power the device, as expected.

 Now I'm wondering if I could make an USB-C to USB-C adapter that emulates the CCx lines.